 In a country where the Bunkers, Civil Liability and Wreck Removal Conventions are in force, vessels need insurance certificates.
-In Canada, Transport Canada issues these certificates to Canadian ships as well as foreign ships that are registered in countries where these conventions are not in force.
+In Canada, Transport Canada issues these certificates to Canadian vessels as well as foreign vessels that are registered in countries where these conventions are not in force.

 Your marine insurance certificate is valid for up to one year.
 You’ll need to re-apply every year before your certificate expires.